 How long does homemade mayo last?

-Your mayo will last about 1 week in a clean, sealed container in the refrigerator.
+Your mayo will last about one week in a clean, sealed container in the refrigerator.

 How can you make homemade mayonnaise last longer?